Section 179 and Bonus Depreciation 2026: Limits, 100% Bonus, and De Minimis

 Bottom Line

-The combination of §179, bonus depreciation, and the de minimis safe harbor allows most U.S. businesses to deduct the cost of equipment, technology, vehicles, and many improvements in the year of purchase.
-The strategy isn't "always expense everything" — sometimes deferred deductions in a higher-income future year are worth more.
-But for most businesses in steady-state profitability, accelerating deductions through these provisions improves after-tax cash flow significantly.
-With bonus depreciation phasing down and §179 facing a 2026 sunset on certain real property provisions, 2025 is a particularly important year for capital expenditure planning.
+The combination of §179, 100% bonus depreciation, and the de minimis safe harbor allows many U.S. businesses to deduct equipment, technology, vehicles, and certain improvements in the year of purchase.
+The strategy is not "always expense everything" — sometimes deferred deductions in a higher-income future year are worth more.
+The better approach is to model taxable income, business use, state conformity, recapture risk, and cash-flow timing before locking in the deduction sequence.

 Need Help With Your Taxes?